-I've just left Perth after 7 years there – the third continent I've lived upon.
+I've just left Perth after 7 years.
+It's the third continent I've called home.
 There's no denying I'm in love with independent travel, especially in obscure countries.
 I love how people – from Amritsar to Zanzibar, from Arequipa to Urumqi – can be so different and yet so much alike.
 This world is amazing.

-I grew up balancing time between a big city and quiet lakeside forest, and so I'm drawn to natural places and tranquil wilderness.
+I grew up balancing time between a big city and quiet forested lakeside cottage, and so I'm drawn to natural places and tranquil wilderness.
 I climb things – rocks, trees (especially to get figs), public art, and sometimes buildings.
 Since I'm almost exclusively into non-motorised outdoor experiences, and lived in windy Perth, my newest passion is kitesurfing.
 And my hobby of travel photography has become more serious recently.
-I try to live sustainably (while continuing to shower regularly and avoid dreadlocks) and volunteer in various projects/campaigns to help others reduce their impact.
+I try to live sustainably (while continuing to shower regularly and avoiding dreadlocks) and volunteer in various projects/campaigns to help others reduce their impact on the planet.

 I'm an analytical person, and love to discuss and philosophize.
 My life involves a lot of learning, personal development, and self-improvement.
 I love those people who humble, inspire, laugh with/at, or teach me.
 And even better if they're silly and sarcastic – I've learned to embrace my inner-mischief while in Australia, so I hope you don't take yourself too seriously (because I don't!)

-**Update** I've left Fremantle, and will be travelling until 2016 focusing on writing and photography.
-I'll be in the 'stans 7 weeks, Toronto July-Aug, Vancouver at least for September, then surfing/climbing the west coast for a few months.
-Just an FYI, in case you want to connect along the way! **
+**Update** I've left Fremantle, and will be travelling through 2015/2016 focusing on writing and photography.
+I'll be in the 'stans April-June, Toronto July-Aug; Vancouver September; surfing/climbing the west coast Oct-Nov, then Toronto again in December.
+Just an FYI, in case you want to meet up along the way! **